-If you have luggage, there will be a luggage cart in the roundabout assigned to your group.
-Feel free to put your luggage in the cart and Guest Services will bring up the cart once it is filled.
-If you need immediate access of your luggage, we have individual carts available or you may feel free to walk your luggage up.
-We do not make individual luggage trips and cars are not allowed up the paved road up to the bunkhouses/campsites.
+For Adventure Hill campsites, a luggage cart will be assigned to each group.
+Put any large or heavy luggage in the cart and Guest Services will bring it to your campsite once it is filled.
+If you need immediate access of your luggage, we have hand carts available or you may feel free to walk your luggage up.
+We do not make multiple luggage cart trips and cars are not allowed up the roads to the bunkhouses/campsites.

-Closed toed shoes must be worn at the archery and BB gun ranges, zip line, climbing wall, and challenge course.
-Certified Range Masters and Program Team members direct the programs in these locations and their instructions must be followed at all times.
+Closed toe shoes must be worn at all program areas including archery and BB gun ranges, zip line, climbing wall, and challenge course.
+Trained program team members direct the programs in these locations and their instructions must be followed at all times.

 - Alcohol, Tobacco, Vaping, and Drugs: